carbonatedgatorade/negativemirror/content/03 The People/03.01 Player Characters/Brim.md

 ## Unique Items
 ### Stone Mask
 *2 uses*

-Your face perfectly matches that of someone you have seen before, for a period of 24 hours.  *Your consciousness is transported, for a time, to the gallery of faces. *
+Your face perfectly matches that of someone you have seen before, for a period of 24 hours. *Recharge: unknown*

 ### Stone Torch
 *2 uses*

 Provides inextinguishable light for 4 hours. *Recharge*: Must be blessed by a holy person.

 - *1st use:*  To enter the stone temple in the Dawnwood